God creates universe

 Date: Early part of 27 A.D.

-Jesus' public ministry could not begin until he overcame Satan's forty-day effort to get him to sin just ONE time!
+Jesus' public ministry could not begin until he overcame Satan's greatest temptations to get him to sin.
 After his victory over temptation, the Bible says he went to Jerusalem and zealously threw out of the temple the moneychangers and those selling merchandise (John 2).

 The Sermon on the Mount

 Jesus reveals the greatest and most profound principles for living life since the Ten Commandments.
 His teachings are the foundation of the New Covenant offered to all humans.
 His message outlines, in a basic way, what it means to live a life that pleases God and benefits others.

 Though innocent of all charges laid against him, the Romans, at the behest of Jewish leaders, condemn Jesus to die by crucifixion.
 As God in the flesh, his sinless sacrifice is the greatest death in human history.
 His sacrifice makes possible the forgiveness of all sin and opens the way to eternal salvation through reconciliation with God the Father (2Corinthians 5:18 - 19, Hebrews 2:17).

 Date: Saturday, April 8th, 30 A.D. at sunset